2023 USRowing Summer National Championships

 Emphasis is on rowing technique, boat handling, physical conditioning, teamwork and fun.
 This level also serves as preparation for the Competitive and Elite teams for those interested.

-Although this level is not designed specifically for collegiate rowing preparation, Y Quad Cities has had graduates who row at this level and successfully walk-on for college clubs or teams after high school.
+Although this level is not designed specifically for collegiate rowing preparation, YMCA Quad Cities has had graduates who row at this level and successfully walk-on for college clubs or teams after high school.

 Program Fees: $118/month (Financial assistance available using calculator below)